mirankavinda/Solar-System-Simulation/README.md

 ```bash
 pip install pygame
 ```
-1. Clone this repository or download the `solar_system_simulation` file.
+1. Clone this repository or download the `Solar-System-Simulation` file.

 2. Run the program by executing `main.py`.